All Saints

 The church was given a series of beautiful windows made from fibre glass, designed and made by John Piper.
 He was an official war artist in WWII: a household name whose work is held by many galleries, such as the Tate, which holds 180 of his pieces.
 After the war, he began working in stained glass and designed windows for Coventry Cathedral, Eton College Chapel and other churches, as well as for All Saints.
 The Piper windows are an internationally important work of art, symbolic of the energy and flowering that characterised post-war Modernism

 The garden of All Saints is to the rear of the Church, reached by steps from the Atrium.
-The garden is designed in three completely different styles, the main garden is a dedicated quiet space for the church environs, the East facing Vicarage Topiary Garden is planted mainly with Box and Yew and the sunnier Herbaceous Garde is planted in a wild random manner to provide the ambiance of a country garden.
+The garden is designed in three completely different styles, the main garden is a dedicated quiet space for the church environs, the East facing Vicarage Topiary Garden is planted mainly with Box and Yew and the sunnier Herbaceous Garden is planted in a wild random manner to provide the ambiance of a country garden.